 Getting Set Up

 What else do I recommend you consider when getting set up?
-Well, unless you want to place your keyboard on furniture you already have, you’ll need a keyboard stand.
+Unless you want to place your keyboard on furniture you already have, you’ll need a keyboard stand.

 Speaking of standing, did you notice how I stood at the keyboard in my video?
 I really prefer standing up when I play, so I don’t need a bench.
 But if you’d rather have the option of sitting down at your keyboard, you’ll need a bench.